parse-community/docs/_includes/graphql/api-doc.md

 # API Doc

-GraphQL is a self documented API, to learn all available operations on the **GraphQL API** it's recommended to start the Parse GraphQL Server and visit the "Docs" tab on the GraphQL Playground.
+GraphQL is a self documented API, to learn all available operations, it's recommended to start the Parse GraphQL Server and visit the Docs tab on the GraphQL Playground.

 ```bash
 $ npm install -g parse-server mongodb-runner